• Skip to primary navigation

 Instructions

-• Roll out the sablé breton pastry dough (to about 2cm thickness) and press gently into the bottom of a springform cake tin (20cm diameter) and bake in the oven for 15 minutes.
+• Roll out the sablé breton pastry dough (to about 2cm thickness) and press gently into the bottom of a greased springform cake tin (20cm diameter).
+Bake in the oven for 15 minutes.

-• In a large bowl, whisk together the cream cheese, sugar, cornflour, eggs, yolks and vanilla until smooth.
+• In a large bowl, gradually beat together the ingredients at room temperature: cream cheese, sugar, eggs, yolks, cream and vanilla just until mixed and smooth.
 Stir in the rhubarb compote.

-• Once the base has cooled, line the cake tin with parchment paper and pour in the rhubarb and custard mix.
-Lower the oven temperature to 130°C/250°F/110°C fan (gas mark ½).
+• Once the base has cooled, pour in the rhubarb and custard mixture.

 • Leave to cool before turning out of the cake tin then chill in the fridge for at least 2 hours.